Clement Vallandigham: Death and burial

+Legacy

 Vallandigham was eulogized by James W. Wall, a former senator from New Jersey, who mentioned recently meeting with him about "New Departure".
 Wall had been imprisoned during the Civil War by Union authorities.

-John A. McMahon, Vallandigham's nephew, was also a U.S. representative from Ohio.
+John A. McMahon, Vallandigham's nephew, was also a U.S. Representative from Ohio.

 In popular culture

-Vallandigham's deportation to the Confederacy prompted Edward Everett Hale to write "The Man Without a Country".
-This short story, which appeared in The Atlantic Monthly in December 1863, was widely republished.
-In 1898, Hale made the assertion that Vallandigham stated "he did not want to belong to the United States".
+Vallandigham's deportation to the Confederacy prompted Edward Everett Hale to write "The Man Without a Country."
+The short story, which appeared in The Atlantic Monthly in December 1863, was widely republished.
+In 1898, Hale made the assertion that Vallandigham stated "he did not want to belong to the United States."

 Vallandigham is a character in some alternate history novels.
-In Ward Moore's Bring the Jubilee (1953) and William Gibson and Bruce Sterling's The Difference Engine (1991), Vallandigham defeated Lincoln in the Presidential election of 1864 after the South won the Civil War.
-In Harry Turtledove's The Guns of the South (1992), he is elected Vice President in the same year for the same reason.
+In Ward Moore's Bring the Jubilee (1953) and William Gibson and Bruce Sterling's The Difference Engine (1990), Vallandigham defeated Lincoln in the presidential election of 1864 after the South won the Civil War.
+In Harry Turtledove's The Guns of the South (1992), he is elected vice-president in the same year for the same reason.

-In CBBC's Horrible Histories, Clement Vallandigham is played by Ben Willbond.
-In Horrible Histories he is shown as an excellent lawyer, however extremely embarrassed by the idiotic way in which he died, that is, having killed himself by accident when defending his client, Thomas McGehean.
+In CBBC's Horrible Histories, Vallandigham is played by Ben Willbond.
+In Horrible Histories he is shown as an excellent lawyer who is, however, extremely embarrassed by the idiotic way in which he died: by having killed himself by accident while he was defending his client, Thomas McGehean.